springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 Use a button to let a user perform an action such as:

 - Progressing to the next section of a form
-- Submit a completed form
+- Submitting a completed form

 Only use the primary style button as the main call to action on a page.